research-team/robot-dream/doc/architecture.md

       * Then simulation starts producing a set of updated rules to a robotic system;
       * Finally update is transferred to a robotic system.
 * [**c**] The updated behavior strategies is transferred to a robotic system and applied to it.
-* [**d**] The robotic system continues it's wake phase with updated control system strategies, adjusted emotional reactions and accumulating new experience to be processed again starting from **a**.
+* [**d**] The robotic system continues it's wake phase with updated control system strategies, adjusted emotional reactions and accumulating new experience, storing all sensory inputs, to be processed again starting from **a**.

-Robot Dream project strives to reconcile these two systems by means of staged information exchange.

-1. Robot managed via rules-based system accumulates and stores all inbound signals.
-2. At some point robot "goes to sleep" and transmits stored information to supercomputer system.
-3. Supercomputer starts processing of recieived information with the spiking neural network.
-4. Spiking neural network produces updates to robot's rules to accommodate emotional responses.
-5. Robot receives and applies updated rules the starts a new cycle.

 ### Translation

 ![High level translations](HL_Translations.png)

+Overall **reverse translation** is gradual step by step process that could be divided into several phases:

+- Increase of abstraction layer of the sleeping brain
+- Translation of rNN of the **sleeping brain** into rule based description of the behavior strategies of a robotic system
+- Validation of translation steps
+- Validation of overall reverse translation process
+- Transfer of rule based behavior strategies into a robotic system.

 ##HLD